Near-Maximal Mixing of Scalar Gluonium and Quark Mesons: A Gaussian Sum-Rule Analysis: Review of Gaussian Sum-Rules

 which are related to the hadronic spectral function via

 For diagonal correlation functions the spectral function obeys a positivity constraint so the NGSR must exist.
-For non-diagonal correlators the possibility of state mixing implies that $\rho^{\rm had}(t)$ could change sign, so it is possible that either $M^{\qcd}_{k} (\tau, s_0)$ or that the denominator on the right-hand side of~\eqref{ngsr} could be zero.
-In such situations, the GSR~\eqref{final_gauss} would have to be analyzed instead of the NGSR~\eqref{ngsr}.
+For non-diagonal correlators the possibility of state mixing implies that $\rho^{\rm had}(t)$ could change sign, so it is possible that either $M_{k,0} (\tau, s_0)$ or the denominator on the right-hand sides of~\eqref{tom_norm_srk} or \eqref{ngsr} could be zero.
+In such situations, the GSRs~would have to be analyzed instead of the NGSRs.

-We now consider the currents that will be used to probe the gluonic and $q\bar q$ aspects of the hadronic states.
-Refs.~\cite{narison,pascual} argue quite eloquently that the mixing of $q\bar q$ mesons and gluonium is unavoidable because of the trace anomaly for the energy-momentum tensor $T_{\mu\nu}$ \cite{trace}
+We next consider the currents that will be used to probe the gluonic and $q\bar q$ aspects of the scalar hadronic states.
+Refs.~\cite{narison,pascual} argue eloquently that the mixing of $q\bar q$ mesons and gluonium is unavoidable because of the trace anomaly for the energy-momentum tensor $T_{\mu\nu}$~\cite{trace}

 where